 Empty Homes Premium

-For more information, or to make a claim for this incentive, contact the Empty Property team by email at: firstname.lastname@example.org .
+For more information, or to make a claim for this incentive, contact the Empty Property team by email: email@example.com .

-For more information, see: Empty homes and area improvements .
+For more details, see: Empty homes and area improvements .

 Changes to Council Tax Discounts